AlexanderNelson/myreads2/README.md

 MyReads requires the following to run:

   * [React Router][ReactRouter] React Router is a collection of navigational components that compose declaratively with your application.
 It is already included in this repository.
+  * [Node js][Nodejs] React Router is a collection of navigational components that compose declaratively with your application.
+It is already included in this repository.

 Usage
 -----
 MyReads can be used to search for books and organize them:

+#### Getting Started

+* Install node.js. (install node with the PATH variable)
+* Install the React package using this command: npm install -g create-react-app
+* CD to your project directory in your command prompt/terminal
+* Run command: ```npm start```
+* App will open in browser at: localhost:3000 or other available if prompted otherwise.

 #### Searching and Organizing Books